BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - Aristotle says tha tthe theoretical sudies are the best way to attain different goods that happiness consists of, but he does not argues that theoretical study completely satisfies them all: it needs to be our main activity, but there are many other.
 - Aristotle insists that the right election requires a virtuous state of character (1139a33–5; 1144a20–2), and that the right end appears only to the virtuous person (1144a29–b1; 1145a4–6).
 - Aristotle doesn't write about the Natural Law
+- There are things that we need to fear them.
+And this fear will be fine

 # Difficulties